Carlos Manzo: Investigation

-Perpetrators

 Manzo's killer was identified by the state attorney general on 6 November as Víctor Manuel Ubaldo Vidales, (Note: Other sources cite his name as Miguel Ángel Ubaldo Vidales.) a 17-year-old from Paracho, Michoacán.
 According to the state attorney general, the attacker was under the influence of methamphetamine and tetrahydrocannabinol, and had been reported missing from his home a week earlier.
 Investigators have suggested that the attack may indicate the emergence of suicide-style assassin operations, in which organized crime groups deploy assailants to carry out missions with little or no likelihood of survival, effectively rendering them suicide missions.
-Governor Ramírez Bedolla stated that two other alleged suspects, including a minor, were found dead on 14 November along Federal Highway 37 between Uruapan and Paracho.
+Governor Ramírez Bedolla stated that two other alleged suspects, including a minor, were found dead on 14 November along Federal Highway 37 between Uruapan and Paracho; they were later identified as Fernando Josué "N" and Ramiro "N", who investigators said had been killed to obstruct the investigation.

-García Harfuch reported that Jorge Armando, known as "El Licenciado", member of the CJNG, was arrested on 18 November.
-According to the investigation, he coordinated the surveillance and ordered the attack on Manzo.
-García Harfuch also confirmed the identification of the two individuals killed days earlier as Fernando Josué and Ramiro, who were allegedly killed to obstruct the investigation.
+García Harfuch reported that Jorge Armando, known as "El Licenciado", member of the Jalisco New Generation Cartel (CJNG), was arrested on 18 November.
+Authorities said he coordinated the surveillance of Manzo and ordered the attack, but acted on the orders of a higher-ranking cartel figure, whom Milenio identified as Ramón Álvarez Ayala, known as "R1".
+On 21 November, seven of the eight police officers serving in Manzo's security detail were arrested on suspicion of aggravated homicide by omission, the state attorney general's office alleging that they had failed to carry out their protection duties.
+The eighth officer remained at large, and the National Guard personnel who provided secondary protection were also placed under investigation.
+On 27 November, a judge ordered Jorge Armando "N" and the seven officers to stand trial and remanded them in pretrial detention; Jorge Armando "N" was charged with aggravated homicide and aggravated injury.